Subscribe to our newsletter

 What is an extra-uterine pregnancy?

 Extrauterine pregnancy (EGU) is also called ectopic pregnancy.
-It is a problematic pregnancy in relation to the place where the foetus develops.
-The foetus develops during a normal pregnancy in the mother's uterus.
+It is a problematic pregnancy in relation to the place where the embryo develops.
+The embryo develops during a normal pregnancy in the mother's uterus.

 However, there are times when the egg fertilized by the sperm does not implant in the uterus at the very beginning of the pregnancy.
 It then develops in the fallopian tubes or even in the ovaries, in the abdomen or cervix.

-It is called an extrauterine pregnancy when the foetus implants and develops in these locations, outside the uterus.
+It is called an extrauterine pregnancy when the embryo implants and develops in these locations, outside the uterus.

 How common are extrauterine pregnancies?